 Betula populifolia – Gray Birch

-Betula populifolia, or Gray Birch, is a fast-growing native tree with white bark and triangular leaves—great for tough soils, wildlife, and naturalized plantings.
+Gray Birch is a native tree with striking white bark and fast growth, well-suited for poor soils and naturalized landscapes.

 Learn more about how the process works and how our plants are delivered.